 Anal cancer is a disease in which malignant (cancer) cells form in the tissues of the anus.

 The anus is the end of the large intestine, below the rectum, through which stool (solid waste) leaves the body.
-The anus is formed partly from the outer, skin layers of the body and partly from the intestine.
-Two ring-like muscles, called sphincter muscles, open and close the anal opening to let stool pass out of the body.
+The anus is formed partly from the outer skin layers of the body and partly from the intestine.
+Two ring-like muscles, called sphincter muscles, open and close the anal opening and let stool pass out of the body.
 The anal canal, the part of the anus between the rectum and the anal opening, is about 1½ inches long.

 Anatomy of the lower digestive system, showing the colon and other organs.